Summer Internships

 Educator-in-Residence Position

-Current and future teachers are invited to spend a month with us, writing lesson plans for our sustainable living workshops and researching new pedagogical tools in the field of sustainability/environmental education.
-Educators-in-residence will share responsibility for weekly sustainability workshops for fellow interns.
+Current and future teachers are invited to spend the summer with us, writing lesson plans for our sustainable living workshops and researching new pedagogical tools in the field of sustainability/environmental education.
+Educators-in-residence will share responsibility for weekly sustainability workshops for fellow interns and will facilitate a workshop at the inaugural Love Grows Festival.

 Graphic Designer-in-Residence Position

-We seek a graphic designer to create digital and print artwork to advertise our 2026-2027 calendar of events.
-Other potential projects include t-shirt art, designs for donor thank-you cards, and other needs or ideas the designer identifies.
+We seek a graphic designer to create digital and print artwork to advertise our 2026 event calendar with heavy emphasis on the Love Grows Festival.
+This position also collaborates with other intern positions to create art that supports their project needs, for example educational guides for the Educator-in-Residence.
+Additional potential projects include t-shirt art, designs for donor thank-you cards, and other needs/ideas the designer identifies.

 Web Designer-in-Residence Position